 If you're having a problem with a seller

-In other words, you can't contact other potential buyers to "warn" them about a seller.
-If you are concerned about a seller's behavior, you can report it to us and we will investigate.
+You can't try to contact other potential buyers to "warn" them about a seller.
+This is called transaction interference.
+If you have a concern about a seller's behavior, report it to us and we will investigate.

 If you're also a seller

 If you're also a seller, please be sure to also read our rules for sellers.
 Make sure your listings follow our guidelines.
 If they don't, they may be removed, and your buying and selling privileges could be restricted.

 To learn more about our policies, see our Marketplace Policy Tutorial and other Trust and Safety tutorials.

 If you want to report a policy violation:

 First, read the policy page that deals with the violation (see our rules & policies) and make sure the other member is really breaking the rules.

 If you still want to report a member, go to Customer Support and select the topic that best describes the issue.
 We'll show you how to send us a report or contact us.